ibexa/documentation-developer/docs/cookbook/paginating_api_search_results.md

 When listing content (e.g. blog posts), pagination is a very common use case and can be difficult to implement by hand.

-For this purpose it is recommended to use the [Pagerfanta library](https://github.com/whiteoctober/Pagerfanta) and [eZ Platform's adapters for it](https://github.com/ezsystems/ezpublish-kernel/tree/master/eZ/Publish/Core/Pagination/Pagerfanta).
+To avoid duplicating work, it is recommended to use the [Pagerfanta library](https://github.com/whiteoctober/Pagerfanta) and [eZ Platform's adapters for it](https://github.com/ezsystems/ezpublish-kernel/tree/master/eZ/Publish/Core/Pagination/Pagerfanta).

 The following example shows how to use pagination on a list of all Articles in the site.